Maintenance Engineer

 Hours: Permanent, 37.5 hours per week

-Be the first responder to breakdowns across a wide range of equipment – from hand tools and compressors to heating systems and robotic welding cells.
+Respond rapidly to breakdowns across a diverse range of equipment – from hand tools and compressors to heating systems and robotic welding cells.

-Diagnose faults, carry out repairs, and minimize downtime.
+Diagnose faults, carry out effective repairs, and reduce downtime.

 City & Guilds or equivalent maintenance qualification.

-Strong practical maintenance skills with a safety-first mindset.
+Strong hands‑on maintenance skills with a safety‑first approach.

-Ability to prioritize and work independently or as part of a team.
+Ability to prioritise workload and work independently or within a team.

 Profit‑Related Bonus: Approx. 5% of basic salary